nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 One of the biggest puzzles/problems with this line of thought is that we do not know how much humans are preprogrammed with through their genetics.
 This is important because we don't know how much children learn from their environment.
 Or in other words, a slightly deeper question, how much is possible to learn from given information.

 Pretty much, the more assumptions you can make, the faster you can learn and infer things.
+But, the more you risk being wrong.

 ##### Physics